 We have seen five industrial revolutions; what will be the sixth?
 Schumpeter’s theory suggests these revolutions come in waves of increasing frequency.
 With the marginal cost of computing dropping to near zero, distributed computing is democratizing the power of A.I.—suggesting it may be the next wave.
 From autonomous vehicles to personal assistants, A.I. has and will continue to profoundly disrupt all aspects of society.

 I am especially interested in the intersection of A.I. and design.
-In this experiment, I have used A.I. to visualize the logos of the Fortune 500 companies, by visual similarity.
-A task that would be time-consuming and difficult for a human takes the computer mere moments.
+In this experiment, I use A.I. techniques to organize and visualize the logos of the Fortune 500 companies, by visual similarity.
+A task that would be both time-consuming and difficult for a human takes the computer mere moments.
 The outcome is a live visualization, where calculations are done in the browser, enabling the viewer to change the parameters of the underlying algorithms—dramatically altering the outcome.